 Amendment 2 came into effect in Florida on January 3, 2017.
 It allowed patients with a debilitating medical condition to purchase medical marijuana.
 However, there were protests against the legalization of cannabis in the state.
 It was only on June 15, 2017, that Governor Rick Scott signed the bill into law.
 Newly qualified patients were permitted to purchase cannabis with any THC content from July 1, 2017, onward.

-There are tens of thousands of patients already on the MMJ program, with countless more hoping to follow suit.
+Hundreds of thousands of patients are on the MMJ program, with countless more hoping to follow suit.

 However, opening a legal MMJ dispensary in Florida is a long, drawn-out process.
 As a result, patients are only now beginning to get a reasonable degree of access to cannabis.
 Furthermore, Floridians on the program were only allowed to smoke marijuana from March 18, 2019!
 In the intervening period, you could only use capsules, vape devices, oils, and capsules.
 Finally, there are dozens of stores open for business.